Parasailing Accidents: What You Need to Know

 - Storms: Failing to monitor weather conditions can lead to weather-related accidents.
 High winds and lightning strikes pose severe risks to parasailers.

-- Impact With Objects: A severed or popped line can cause parasails to veer off course.
+- Impact with objects: A severed or popped line can cause parasails to veer off course.
 Operator error can also contribute to collisions with other airborne crafts or buildings.

 - Get medical help or call 911